jaunewick/rag-llama3_1-youtube-qna-app/README.md

 # rag-llama3_1-youtube-qna-app

-A cool and interesting RAG (Retrieval-Augmented Generation) application built from scratch using Langchain, Ollama, and Pinecone.
+A powerful RAG (Retrieval-Augmented Generation) application built from scratch using Langchain, Ollama, and Pinecone.

 This app allows users to interact with any YouTube video (even those over 3 hours long) by asking questions and receiving answers.